A possible solution to the gallium anomaly moving beyond the leptonic wave function factorization

 \textit{\textbf{Detailed-balance approximation.}}---The ground-state IBD cross section for the \mbox{$\nu_e + ^{71}\textrm{Ga} \to ^{71}{\textrm{Ge}} + e^-$} reaction is\footnote{Natural units with $\hbar = c = 1$ are adopted throughout.}~\cite{BahcallRevModPhys, Bahcall:1997eg,Bahcall:book,Bahcall1964}

-where $G_F$ denotes the Fermi constant, $V_{ud}$ is the CKM matrix element~\cite{ParticleDataGroup:2024cfk}, and $g_A=1.2764$ is the axial-vector coupling~\cite{PERKEO3}.
-Here, the emitted electron's momentum and energy are indicated by $p_e$ and $E_e$, respectively, $J_\text{Ga}=3/2$ is the nuclear spin of $^{71}$Ga and $\mathcal{H}^{\rm IBD}$ is the IBD process transition amplitude.
+where $G_F$ denotes the Fermi constant, $V_{ud}=0.9743$ is the CKM matrix element~\cite{ParticleDataGroup:2024cfk}, and $g_A=1.2764$ is the axial-vector coupling~\cite{PERKEO3}.
+Here, the emitted electron's momentum and energy are indicated by $p_e$ and $E_e$, respectively, $J_\text{Ga}=3/2$ is the nuclear spin of the ground state of $^{71}$Ga and $\mathcal{H}^{\rm IBD}$ is the IBD process transition amplitude.
 The sum spans all possible electron energies $E_e^j$, each weighted by the branching ratio $\mathcal{B}(E^j_e)$ of the neutrino source.

 Following the detailed-balance principle, as discussed in Ref.~\cite{Cadeddu:2025pue}, $\sigma_\text{gs}$ can be determined exploiting the nearly-exact inverse process, namely the $e^-_{\text{bound}} + {}^{71}\text{Ge} \rightarrow {}^{71}\text{Ga} + \nu_e$ electron capture (EC), taking advantage of the well-determined half-life $t_{1/2}$ of $^{71}{\textrm{Ge}}$~\cite{PhysRevC.31.666,Collar:2023yew,PhysRevC.109.055501,newGelifetime}.
 Under this assumption, the IBD cross section is given by~\cite{BahcallRevModPhys, Bahcall:1997eg,Bahcall:book,Bahcall1964,Elliott:2023xkb}